bedrocklinux/bedrocklinux-website/markdown/1.0alpha4/troubleshooting.md

 ================================================================

-This page contains tips, tricks and troubleshooting advice for various software and clients for Bedrock Linux 1.0alpha3 Bosco.
+This page contains tips, tricks and troubleshooting advice for various software and clients for Bedrock Linux 1.0alpha4 Flopsie.

 - [Tips](#tips)
 	- [Client Aliases](#client-aliases)